"You have a turbo charged mind – like a Ferrari engine, but the brakes of a bicycle, and I'm the break expert."

-Coaching for those utilizing medication and those who choose not to medicate.
+Coaching for those utilizing medication and for those who choose not to medicate.

 My coaching style is co-active.
-This means that the client owns the process and I assume that my clients are whole, creative people who are the experts in their lives.
+As a client, you own the process, and I assume that you are the world's leading expert on your life.
 I assist clients by providing information on ADHD, collaboratively designing supporting tools, challenging assumptions, and noticing themes and emotions.

-This style of coaching requires a client who takes ownership of the process, is ready to tackle whatever comes up head-on, and commitment to do the work outside our sessions.
+This coaching style requires you to take ownership of the process, tackle whatever comes up head-on, and commit to doing the work outside our sessions.
 For this reason, I ask both of us to commit to an ongoing coaching relationship for an agreed amount of time.
-I find that working with clients sporadically and without an overall plan is not effective at making lasting changes.
+Working sporadically with clients is not effective at making lasting changes.

-ADHD coaching is appropriate for all adults from those transitioning to college, moving into the professional work, new parents, those who want to accelerate their career progression, and people transitioning into retirement.
+ADHD coaching is appropriate for young adults and adults who want to learn tools to excel in their academics, first job, parenting, career progression, and retirement.
 Every age can benefit from coaching.
 Please schedule a complimentary consultation to discuss how we may best work together.

 This video explains our brain for ourselves and our supporters.